Natacha Rambova: Relationship with Rudolph Valentino

 In 1921, Rambova was introduced to actor Rudolph Valentino on the set of Nazimova's Uncharted Seas (1921).
-She and Valentino subsequently worked together on Camille (1921), a film which was a financial failure and resulted in Metro Pictures terminating their contract with Nazimova.
+She and Valentino subsequently worked together on Camille (1921), a film that was a financial failure and resulted in Metro Pictures terminating their contract with Nazimova.
 While making the film, however, Rambova and Valentino became romantically involved.
 Although Valentino was still married to American film actress Jean Acker, he and Rambova moved in together within a year, having formed a relationship based more on friendship and shared interests than on emotional or professional rapport.
 They then had to pretend to separate until Valentino's divorce was finalized, and married on May 13, 1922, in Mexicali, Mexico, an event described by Rambova as "wonderful ... even though it did cause many worries and heartaches later."
 However, the law required a year to pass before remarriage, and Valentino was jailed for bigamy, having to be bailed out by friends.
 They legally remarried on March 14, 1923, in Crown Point, Indiana.

 Both Rambova and Valentino were spiritualists, and they frequently visited psychics and took part in séances and automatic writing.
 Valentino wrote a book of poetry, entitled Daydreams, with many poems about Rambova.
 When it came to domestic life, Valentino and Rambova turned out to hold very different views.
 Valentino cherished Old World ideals of a woman being a housewife and mother, while Rambova was intent on maintaining a career and had no intention of being a housewife.
 Valentino was known as an excellent cook, while actress Patsy Ruth Miller suspected Rambova didn't know "how to make burnt fudge," although the truth was she did occasionally bake and was an excellent seamstress.
 Valentino wanted children, but Rambova did not.

 While her association with Valentino lent Rambova a celebrity typically afforded to actors, their professional collaborations showed-up their differences more than their similarities, and she did not contribute to any of his successful films in spite of serving as his manager.
 In The Young Rajah (1922) she designed authentic Indian costumes that tended to compromise his Latin lover image, and the film was a major flop.
-She also supported his one-man strike against Famous Players-Lasky, which left him temporarily banned from movie work.
+She also supported his one-man strike against Famous Players–Lasky, which left him temporarily banned from movie work.
 In the interval, they performed a promotional dance-tour for Mineralava Beauty Products, to keep his name in the spotlight, though when they reached her hometown of Salt Lake City, and she was billed as "The Little Pigtailed Shaughnessy Girl", Rambova was deeply insulted.
 In 1923, Rambova helped design the costumes for friend Alla Nazimova in Salomé, inspired by the work of Aubrey Beardsley.
 Beginning in February 1924, she accompanied Valentino on a trip abroad that was profiled in twenty-six installments published in Movie Weekly over the course of six months.